 - Public and private educational and cultural institutions.

-For-profit or commercial entities and government institutions are not eligible to apply.
+For-profit or commercial entities and government institutions (other than educational and cultural institutions) are not eligible to apply.

 - Cost Sharing or Matching